Pioneering Autonomy and Ownership: The Vertica Way

 The journey of Vertica from its inception in 2001 by five developers to its current state is marked by continuous evolution and adaptation.
 Initially, the founders aimed to create a company free from the inefficiencies and rigidities of traditional corporate structures.
 Over time, as the company grew, it became necessary to formalize some processes while maintaining the core principles of autonomy and peer-based management.

 Vertica emerged from the passion of five developers to create a company free from inefficiencies and rigidities and today boasts more than 150 people.
-From direct interaction with clients, through autonomy in decision-making and profit-sharing mechanisms, the company is a prime examples of the principles behind the RenDanHeYi philosophy.
+From direct interaction with clients, through autonomy in decision-making and profit-sharing mechanisms, the company is a prime example of the principles behind the RenDanHeYi philosophy.

 Organizational Structure